-If I had my way – in a world where the web was a land and I somehow became king – all comment sections would be outlawed.
+If I had my way – in a world where the web was a land and I somehow became king – I’d be in charge of all comment sections.
+I might even get rid of most of them.
 This isn’t censorship, it’s common sense.

 Everything in moderation.
 I’m not sure why every single site/blog doesn’t put every single comment section in moderation first.
 At what point did we decide, “hey, let’s make it so anyone can post anything they want at anytime!”
 In what world does this make sense?
 If you hold every comment for moderation, that immediately cuts down on the number of idiots you’re going to get and you’ll see spam in the queue before it hits the site.
 Part of running a site or a publication or a forum is you have to play the role of editor.
 You’ll be able to review the comments ahead of time and create the type of site you want.